The Ultimate Guide to Types of Metal Casting: Techniques ...

 Investment Casting

-Investment casting is also known as lost-wax casting.
-It involves creating a wax model that is then coated in a refractory material.
+Also referred to as lost-wax casting, investment casting involves forming a wax model that is subsequently coated in a heat-resistant material.

-Once hardened, the wax is melted and drained away, leaving a mold for molten metal.
-This method is ideal for intricate designs and tight tolerances.
-It is commonly used in aerospace and jewelry manufacturing.
+After the coating hardens, the wax is melted away, leaving a cavity for molten metal.
+This technique is especially suited for complex designs and tight tolerances and finds common application in the aerospace and jewelry sectors.

 Die Casting